saugkim/Olio2021s_LUT/Week9/Week9_demo.md

 UI: 4 spinners (area, date, time after and time before), last spinner appears only when third spinner item is selected.
  result of selected area only is selected area with current day(today),
  result of selected area and selected date(not time) shows available movie in that area and chosen date for all time.
- reulst of area and date and time of startAfter shows available movie in the area and selected date and selected time after which movie starts.
+ reulst of area and date and time of startAfter shows available movie in the area and selected date and selected time after which movie starts. (start time before selected last time of the day).
- last result show selected area and date and start time within selected time window.
+ result of all(all 4 spinner items are selected) shows selected area and date and start time within selected time window.

 <table>
   <tr>